Azure/Azure-Sentinel/README.md

     * Search "Get Secret"
     * From the results in the "Actions" tab, click "Get Secret Azure Key Vault"
       * Name of Secret:
-        * enviornment-endpoint-url
+        * environment-endpoint-url
     * In this Action Box, click the three dots in the top right corner
       * Rename:
-        * Enviornment Endpoint URL
+        * Environment Endpoint URL
   * Click "+ New Step"
     * Switch to the "Built-in" tab (located under the search bar)
     * Under "Actions", click "Condition Control"
     * Rename this grey Action Box (currently named "Condition") to "Disable Data Aging" by clicking the three dots (located in the top right corner of the Action Box) and then clicking "Rename"
     * In the grey "Disable Data Aging" Action Box, click in the box where it says "Chose a value".
 A search window will appear
       * Search for "Incident Description" and select "Incident Description" from the search results
-    * Click on where it says "is equal to" and select "contains"
+    * Click on where it says "is equal to" and select "starts with"
-    * Click where it says "Chose a value" and type "Data Compromised"
+    * Click where it says "Chose a value" and type "Data"
   * In the green "True" Action Box, click "Add an action"
     * In the search box, type "Create Job"
       * In the "Actions" tab, select "Create job"